24.1: DNA Replication

 Eukaryotic DNA polymerases

 Similar to DNA replication in prokaryotes, DNA replication in eukaryotes occurs in opposite directions between the two new strands at the replication fork.
 Within eukaryotes, two replicative polymerases synthesize DNA in opposing orientations, as shown in Figure \(\PageIndex{32}\).
-Polymerase ε (epsilon) synthesizes DNA in a continuous fashion, as it is “pointed” in the same direction as DNA unwinding.
+Polymerase ε (epsilon) continuously synthesizes DNA, as it is “pointed” in the same direction as DNA unwinding.
 Similar to bacterial replication, this strand is known as the leading strand.
-In contrast, polymerase δ (delta) synthesizes DNA on the opposite template strand in a fragmented, or discontinuous, manner and this strand is termed the lagging strand.
+In contrast, polymerase δ (delta) synthesizes DNA on the opposite template strand in a fragmented, or discontinuous, manner, and this strand is termed the lagging strand.
 The discontinuous stretches of DNA replication products on the lagging strand are known as Okazaki fragments and are about 100 to 200 bases in length at eukaryotic replication forks.
 Owing to the “lagging” nature, the lagging strand generally contains a longer stretch of ssDNA that is coated by single-stranded binding proteins, which stabilizes ssDNA templates by preventing secondary structure formation or other transactions at the exposed ssDNA.
 In eukaryotes, ssDNA stabilization is maintained by the heterotrimeric complex known as replication protein A (RPA) (Figure 9.19).
 Each Okazaki fragment is preceded by an RNA primer, which is displaced by the procession of the next Okazaki fragment during synthesis.
-In eukaryotic cells, a small amount of the DNA segment immediately upstream of the RNA primer is also displaced, creating a flap structure.
-This flap is then cleaved by endonucleases (such as Fen1, discussed later).
-At the replication fork, the gap in DNA after removal of the flap is sealed by DNA ligase I. Owing to the relatively short nature of the eukaryotic Okazaki fragment, DNA replication synthesis occurring discontinuously on the lagging strand is less efficient and more time consuming than leading-strand synthesis.
+In eukaryotic cells, a small segment of DNA immediately upstream of the RNA primer is also displaced, creating a flap structure.
+This flap is then cleaved by endonucleases, such as Fen1, discussed later.
+At the replication fork, the gap in DNA after removal of the flap is sealed by DNA ligase I. Owing to the relatively short nature of the eukaryotic Okazaki fragment, DNA replication synthesis occurring discontinuously on the lagging strand is less efficient and more time-consuming than leading-strand synthesis.

 Figure \(\PageIndex{32}\): The Eukaryotic Replisome Complex Coordinates DNA Replication.
 Lemanm A.R. and Noguchi, E. (2013) Genes 4(1):1-32.